beaker-project/beaker-dev-docs/proposals/system-pools.rst

 Abstract
 --------

-This proposal adds the ability to mark systems as members of various system pools.
-Job submitters can then express preferences and requirements for system pools in their jobs.
+This proposal builds on the system pools defined in :ref:`proposal-predefined-access-policies` by allowing job submitters to express preferences and requirements for system pools in their jobs.

 Proposal deferral